strangerstudios/pmpro-slack/readme.txt

 === Paid Memberships Pro - Slack Integration ===
-Contributors: strangerstudios
+Contributors: strangerstudios, nikv, dlparker1005
 Tags: paid memberships pro, pmpro, slack, notifications Requires at least: 3.5
-Tested up to: 4.2.4
+Tested up to: 5.3
-Stable tag: 1.0
+Stable tag: 1.1

 Slack integration for the Paid Memberships Pro plugin

 == Description ==

-Send notifications to a Slack channel when a user checks out on your site, and automatically add users to channels when they checkout for a level.
+Send notifications to a Slack channel when a user checks out on your site.

 == Installation ==